fabric/fabric/sites/docs/tutorial.rst

   (implementing remote shell execution) and adds functionality with no local analogue (such as file upload/download).

+    * Most of the network functionality uses `Paramiko <https://paramiko.org>`_ under the hood - but most users will never need to import anything from Paramiko directly.

-Because of this, most imports will be from the ``fabric`` namespace (such as ``from fabric import Connection``) -- but occasionally you'll import classes or variables directly from ``invoke`` when there's no Fabric-specific overriding going on.
+Because of this, most imports will be from the ``fabric`` namespace (such as ``from fabric import Connection``) -- but occasionally you'll import directly from ``invoke`` when Fabric's not overriding anything.
 For example, when constructing task namespaces, you'll see ``from invoke import Collection``.

 ..
 TODO:
     we should probably rename Collection to be Namespace or something; it's too